Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/Guides/Subscription.md

 :four: Complete the steps for Paypal/Creditcard until you see **" You Joined [...]
 Tier :tada:"** <br>

 :five: After that you can head back to Discord to check with the command [`/subscription`](/en/commands/subscription/subscription) to see if it worked.
-If it did you will see your subscription tier and benefits checked.
-> >The activation may take a few minutes.
+If it did you will see your subscription tier and benefits checked. he activation may take a few minutes.
 This is normal as we work with Kofi as an external service provider for our subscriptions.

 <img src="/en_/en_subscription.png" width="50%" /> <br>